I haven't done that because you should see what happened the other day when I, what I was at, sorry.

 That's true.

-That is and or you're asking how do I deal with that how do I deal with people who you know have to call me an ignorant big name just because I believe in traditional values and Christian values and such like that.
+How do I deal with people who call me an ignorant bigot just because I believe in traditional values and Christian values and such like that?

-I I have been known I I have been known to have a temper don't uh mind you but I mean I pride myself in knowing that I can hold my patience on with a conversation because I choose not to lose my anger.
+I have been known to have a temper, don't remind you, but I mean, I pride myself in knowing that I can hold my patience on with a conversation because I choose not to lose my anger.

 I choose to have an intellectual conversation with someone who has a different opinion than me so that I may educate myself and learn what their opinion is.

-And if I do not agree with them, I will respectfully tell them that I don't, show my points of view, and that's the perfect conversation I'd like to have.
+And if I do not agree with them, I will respectfully tell them that I don't, show my points of view, and that's the perfect conversation I like to have.

 You get into an intellectual conversation with them about substance.